Frequently Asked Questions (FAQ)

 You can take the test three times in a calendar year.

 - What happens if I take a subject test over and score lower?

 Only the highest scores achieved from different test sessions will be kept and included in your total score.
-Although you do not have to retake the sections on which you score 500 points or greater, it is recommended that you retake several subtests in order to increase your total score to reach 2500.
+Although you do not have to retake the sections on which you score 500 points or greater, you may want to retake the test to achieve a higher score on your transcript.

 - Are there testing accommodations for people with special learning, physical or emotional needs to take the TASC™ ?

-Yes, In following with the guidelines based on the Americans with Disabilities Act, New York State and CTB McGraw-Hill have procedures in place that will accommodate any individual with special needs when taking the TASC™ test.
+Yes, In following with the guidelines based on the Americans with Disabilities Act, CTB McGraw-Hill has procedures in place that will accommodate any individual with special needs when taking the TASC™ test.
 For more information, please refer to www.tasctest.com

 - English is my second language.
 Does the TASC™ test come in other languages ?

 Yes. the TASC™ test is also available at testing sites in Spanish.
 We recommend calling your local test site to ask for specific information.
 Please refer to the TASC™test schedule for any contact information.